Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Data protection: The use of AI tools must not endanger the data protection or privacy of staff or students.

-Universities of applied sciences must act as follows at the organisational level:
+In relation to artificial intelligence tools, universities of applied sciences must act as follows at the organizational level:

 - Enable: Artificial intelligence tools must be available, and their use must be instructed to both staff and students.